pie3phobic/ReactNative-Expo-WeatherApp/README.md

-## This is a weather app created with React Native, Expo, Google Autocomplete.
+## This is a weather app created with React Native, Expo, Google Autocomplete and TailwindCSS.

 ## Main Features:
 - On the top: input field for city/location with Google Autocomplete